bahrus/xtal-element/README.md

 xtal-element believes, first and foremost, in empowering the developer, the consumer of the web components built with xtal-element.
 So how to balance all these concerns?

-First, xtal-element supports the ability for a property to always reflect, but to "data-[lisp-case-of-property]-is=' -- in order to guarantee no infinite loop issues.
+First, xtal-element supports the ability for a property to always reflect, but to "data-[lisp-case-of-property]-is=" -- in order to guarantee no infinite loop issues.

 ```html
 <my-custom-element data-href-is="//example.com"></my-custom-element>
 ```

+Ideally, in the future, the [custom pseudo state](https://www.chromestatus.com/feature/6537562418053120) proposal will gain more momentum, which would replace the "data-[lisp-case-of-property]-is=" approach above.

-For properties that don't reflect automatically, xtal-element supports an attribute/property, "be-reflective/beReflective", which applies to that instance[TODO]:
+For properties that don't reflect automatically, custom elements that implement the XtalPattern (discussed below) supports an attribute/property, "be-reflective/beReflective", which applies to that instance[TODO]:

 ```html
 <my-custom-element be-reflective='["href", "disabled", "myProp"]'></my-custom-element>